marcopennekamp/lore/articles/typed-components.md

 The `id` is freely choosable, but should be called `owner` or something similar if no additional information is known about the owner type.

+TODO: This syntax is ugly.
+We should also reconsider allowing to rename the owner value (confer the concept of `this`).

 We want to illustrate this with the following example:

     component LemmingAI {